uv547756/uv547756/README.md

 ### Hi there👋, Welcome!

-My name is **Komi**, I am a college student taking BTech Computer Science. 🏫
+My name is **Utkarsh**, I am a college student taking BTech Computer Science. 🏫

 I have a huge interest in Artificial Intelligence as well as AOSP and the coding involved!
 Currently studying Python, C/C++ and DSA.